 In John F. Kennedy’s State of the Union address in Jan.
-1961 (with vocabulary practice closely related to this page—a message very similar to his famous Inaugural address (earlier that month, with an audio link from that page) you can find the same ideals and concerns as in his Report to the American People on the Berlin Crisis that July and his famous ‘Ich Bin ein Berliner’ speech (transcript and complete audio-- 6 minutes) in 1963.
+1961 and his famous Inaugural address (earlier that month), you can find the same ideals and concerns as in his Report to the American People on the Berlin Crisis that July and his famous ‘Ich Bin ein Berliner’ speech (transcript and audio-- 6 minutes) in 1963.
 (There is a very short selection from each speech below.)

 Although Kennedy and Obama were Democrats and Reagan was a Republican—with some strong disagreements about how the American government should serve its people—their views on America’s place in the world, over 50 years, have a great deal in common.

 A selection from his Report on the Berlin Crisis: